 Odeon of Herodes Atticus, Roman odeon at the Acropolis slopes, Greece.

-Maria Callas, Frank Sinatra, Luciano Pavarotti, and Nana Mouskouri have performed on this ancient stage beneath the Acropolis walls.
+Singers such as Maria Callas, Frank Sinatra, Luciano Pavarotti and Nana Mouskouri have performed on this ancient stage below the Acropolis walls.
+The acoustics allow voices to be heard clearly even in the highest rows without amplification.

 Location: Athens Municipality